intel/parameter-framework/tools/clientSimulator/README.md

 ## How to run tests

-You can run tests using pfClientSimulator.py.
+You can run tests using pfClientSimulator.py. `test-platform` and `remote-process` need to be in the PATH (e.g. by installing the Parameter Framework - see the main README file).

 You have to run the script with at least the test directory argument: